Dubai Electric Push

 - Free electric vehicle registration and renewal fees.
 Significant savings to the vehicle owner will come in the form of free registration and renewal.

-- Free Salik tag and license plate sticker identifying vehicle as electric.
-Even more savings will be passed on to the vehicle's owner in the form of the Salik tag, giving access to toll roads all over Dubai.
+- Free Salik tag and license plate sticker identifying the vehicle as electric.
+Even more, savings will be passed on to the vehicle's owner in the form of the Salik tag, giving access to toll roads all over Dubai.

 This initiative will help immensely in supporting the Dubai Clean Energy Strategy 2050 for which the goal is for Dubai to have the lowest carbon footprint in the world.
 The strategy, which was announced and launched in November 2015, is an ambitious plan that is only in the beginning stages of shaping the energy sector in Dubai for the good of all.
 The overall more quantitative goal is to have 75% of the emirate's energy provided by clean energy sources, which will hopefully set a precedence worldwide that a country with the second-largest oil reserves in the world can lead global efforts in clean and renewable energy.

 It also aligns with the Dubai Carbon Abatement Strategy to slash carbon emissions by 16% by 2021.
 While this is all lends itself to a worthy goal, the initiative will cost the Dubai government a great deal of money upfront.
-This is also being done on good faith and in hopes that once the entire city has made a major shift to sustainable transportation, the benefits of drastically reduced carbon emissions will return the city's investment back tenfold.
-If the specific goals Dubai has set are achieved, this is not too far of a stretch, especially considering ground transport is currently the second biggest contributor to air pollution in the city.
+This is also being done in good faith and in hopes that once the entire city has made a major shift to the sustainable carrier, the benefits of drastically reduced carbon emissions will return the city's investment back tenfold.
+If the specific goals Dubai has set are achieved, this is not too far of a stretch, especially considering ground hauling is currently the second biggest contributor to air pollution in the city.